feklee/rotogamesq/README.md

 ROTOGAMEsq is a variant of [Roto Game][1] with *squared tiles*: The [author][6] has moved, and in his new home the bathroom tiles are different. ;-)

-ROTOGAMEsq has been written from scratch for the [JS13KGames][2] challenge.
+ROTOGAMEsq has been written from scratch for the [JS13KGames][2] challenge 2012.
 It is based on ECMAScript 5 and HTML5.
 The version that has been submitted to the challenge is tagged (GIT): `js13kgames`

 Hiscores are kept in the browser's local storage.